Want to learn how to make money blogging?

 - In the above graph, “value” refers to how much the customer values what you’re promising them, not your own personal value.
 For instance, I personally think my guacamole is worth $10,000 a bowl, but none of my friends agree with me, so I’m forced to give it to them for free.
 Bastards.

-Also, I’m skipping a lot of other important topics like price testing, competition, and economics, but in my opinion, none of those things are even worth considering until you know the answer to this one simple question:
+Also, I’m skipping a lot of other important topics like price testing, competition, economics, and lots of other variables that affect how to make money blogging, but in my opinion, none of those things are even worth considering until you know the answer to this one simple question:

 What can I offer people that’s worth 10X what I charge?